Keep your eyes healthy

 This is a progressive eye disease in which the normally round cornea begins to weaken and becomes more cone-shaped.
 This cone shape deflects light as it enters the eye, causing increasing nearsightedness and problems with distorted and blurred vision.
 Keratoconus can occur in one or both eyes and often begins during a person's teens or early 20s.
 There are several causes of keratoconus, including genetic predisposition and overexposure to ultraviolet rays.

 Take care of your vision

-Visit your eyecare professional regularly to have your eyes examined.
+Visit your optician regularly to have your eyes examined.
 In between examinations, if you notice a change in or are concerned about your eyesight, contact your nearest Hoya Vision optician.
 Detecting and treating problems early can help maintain good vision for the rest of your life.